vPeteWalker/midway/hpoc/hpoc.rst

 Accessing HPOC Clusters
 +++++++++++++++++++++++

-When your reservation begins, RX will begin Foundation on your cluster based on your selections.
-Once complete, you will receive an e-mail from **automation@nutanix.com** (may be in your Clutter folder) with the following details:
+When your reservation begins, Foundation will begin on your cluster.
+Once complete, you will receive an e-mail from **automation@nutanix.com** (be sure to check your Junk/Clutter folder!) with the following details:

 ::